kaoutar-lakdim/the-classification-of-CLICKBAIT/README.md

 ## EDA: Exploratory Data Analysis

-Before constructing classification models, we perform exploratory data analysis (EDA).
-This step includes exploring descriptive statistics, visualizing the data, and identifying trends or patterns in the dataset.
+Before running the models, we analyzed the word frequencies of clickbait titles and non-clickbait titles.
+There were clear distinctions in the vocabulary as well as overlaps, as shown in the WordClouds below.
+A WordCloud is a visual representation of words where the size of each word corresponds to its frequency or importance.

 ## Feature Extraction